-Packages can have namespaces, and currently all of the base and recommended packages do except the datasets package.
+All packages have namespaces, and have since R 2.14.0.
 Namespaces do three things: they allow the package writer to hide functions and data that are meant only for internal use, they prevent functions from breaking when a user (or other package writer) picks a name that clashes with one in the package, and they provide a way to refer to an object within a particular package.